yassineboujrada/STOCK_MANAGEMENT_Admin_Dashboard/README.md

 5- Open a pull request on the main repository, explaining your changes and their purpose.

-## License :

-This project is licensed under the MIT License.

 ## Acknowledgments :

 React - JavaScript library for building user interfaces.

 Spring Boot - Framework for building Java applications.

 Oracle Cloud - Cloud computing platform for hosting and managing applications.

 Feel free to modify this README to suit your project needs.
 Happy coding 😊!